 This is your conversion rate for that particular product.
 It indicates the number of units purchased in relation to the number of people who viewed the products.

-Selling to Amazon using Vendor Central?
-The not-so-happy news?
-Getting your conversion rate is a bit difficult and expensive.
+Are you selling on Amazon using Vendor Central?
+The not-so-happy news is that getting your conversion rate is difficult and expensive.

 When it’s time to create your reports, you have two choices with Amazon Vendor Central: